jford-daac/daa-choices-tools-test/README.md

-# DAA Tools — Technical Documentation
+# DAA Choice Tools — Technical Documentation

 This GitHub repository serves as a centralized resource for the Digital Advertising Alliance (DAA) self-regulatory program specifications related to Interest-Based Advertising (IBA), also known as online behavioral advertising (OBA).
 It is designed for product managers and engineers who need to understand and implement these specifications to promote enhanced transparency and consumer control over data collection and use for online advertising.